eclufsc/ophidian/README.md

 > **ps.:** ophidian_tests needs to be executed from the test directory due to the inputfile's path being hardcoded.

 ### Install Ophidian on system:
-If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#install-dependencies-to-system) first then run:
+If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#install-dependencies-on-system) first then run:
 ```
- $ sudo make DESTDIR=/usr/local install
+ $ sudo make install
 ```
 This will install the Ophidian Library to the `/usr/local` directory.